 - Are not made on purpose (i.e. not a ‘deliberate error’).

 Making an adjustment is a straightforward process that you can do in one of two ways:

 - Adding the net value to box 1 (‘VAT due on sales and other outputs’) for tax you owe.

 - Adding the net value to box 4 (‘VAT to be reclaimed on purchases and other inputs’) for tax due to you.

 For example, let’s say a small business owner called Rachel is VAT registered under the standard VAT scheme and submits VAT returns every quarter.
-When preparing her year-end accounts in December, she notices that she recorded the same purchase invoice for £1,500 plus VAT (20%) twice, one in February and once in March.
+When preparing her year-end accounts in December, she noticed that she recorded the same purchase invoice for £1,500 plus VAT (20%) twice: once in February and once in March.

 When making an adjustment, HMRC also asks that you: